franciscoardevolmartinez/Bytes-n-Biscuits/README.md

 Please contact us before the session if you have any problems. </br>

-All of the packages except for corner are already installed in the environment anaconda3/2020.07: module load anaconda3/2020.07
+All of the packages are already installed in the environment anaconda3/2020.07: module load anaconda3/2020.07